Samruddhi1304/ecommerce-chatbot/README.md

 price_at_purchase (REAL): Price of the product at the time of purchase.

-Authentication Details
+🔐 Authentication Details
 Authentication is handled by Firebase.

 Users register and log in via the Firebase SDK on the frontend.

 Upon successful login, an ID token is obtained.

 This ID token is then sent with every authenticated request to the Flask backend in the Authorization: Bearer <ID_TOKEN> header.

 The Flask backend uses the Firebase Admin SDK to verify these tokens, ensuring that only authenticated and authorized users can access protected resources.

-Usage Examples
+🧪 Usage Examples
+Register/Login
-Register/Login: Create a new account or log in with an existing one.
+Create a new account or log in with an existing one.

-Chat with the Bot:
+Chat with the Bot
 "Hello!"

 "Search for laptop"